 Kabbage Easier to Access than a Traditional Bank Loan for Fruit Street

 While Fruit Street has raised significant funding, nearly all early-stage startups require some form of additional funding to help accelerate the growth of its business and acquire more customers.
 Girard said, “Through social media advertising, we can sign up more consumers who need access to our diabetes prevention program.
 The $50K Kabbage provided us with allowed us to advertise to millions of consumers and physicians on social media who could benefit from our product.”

 Despite Fruit Street’s healthy funding from physicians, that money doesn’t come all at once.
 “People often have the misconception you automatically have millions of dollars at your disposal when startups acquire a round of funding.
 That’s often incorrect.
 Funding is distributed in bursts over a period of time,” Laurence explains.
 He still requires funds to manage everyday operational costs, and traditional banks do not extend credit to a relatively young business with only a few years of operating history.

-On a weekend morning while researching alternative funding options, Laurence filled out an online application for a Kabbage line of credit.
+On a weekend morning, while researching alternative funding options, Laurence filled out an online application for a Kabbage line of credit.
 “Five minutes later, Fruit Street was approved for $50K,” he says.
 “It was so much more convenient than going through a long application process with a traditional bank.”

-Girard said, “Every startup with a good product that for which customers are willing to pay can always use another $50K to advertise its service and acquire more customers given the powerful reach and cost-effectiveness of social media.”
+Girard said, “Every startup with a good product for which customers are willing to pay can always use another $50K to advertise its service and acquire more customers given the powerful reach and cost-effectiveness of social media.”